hagar2m/groupChat/README.md

-# group chat demo
+# Flutter Chat Demo

-A Grroup chat Flutter project .
+A Group chat Flutter project .

-This is a chat demo application using (flutter and firebase)
+This is a chat demo application using (flutter and firebase), it contain:
+- Google sign
-- it using google sign in and it has a two functions (one to one chat & group chat)
+- One to one chat
+- Group chat

 <table style="width:100%">